“Akwaaba”: Being Welcomed at a Homestay in Ghana

 My first impressions of Ghana were 1.
-The wave of the heat when getting off the plane, after leaving a Country that had known nothing worth calling summer that year; 2.
-The noise and apparent chaos; 3. the overwhelming hospitality of all the Ghanaians I met, from the Immigration Officers, to the taxi drivers, to my host family.
+The wave of the heat when getting off the plane, after leaving a country that had known nothing worth calling summer that year; 2.
+The noise and apparent chaos; 3. the overwhelming hospitality of all the Ghanaians I met, from the Immigration Officers to the taxi drivers, to my homestay with my host family.

-I also spent a week travelling around central and southern Ghana with friends I made out whilst I was there.
+I also spent a week traveling around central and southern Ghana with friends I made out whilst I was there.

 Living in a family was fascinating.
 Everything about daily life was different from England.

 The food was cooked outside on a charcoal stove.
 The way parents and children interacted was respectful and hierarchical, similar to a few generations ago in England.

 Sunrise and sunset determined people’s sleeping patterns.
 I soon got used to waking up at 5:30 am every day.
 In Africa, the sun sets very fast.
 It’s almost like a light going off.
 Dusk does not exist.

 Ghanaian food took some getting used to, but after I week or so I loved it.
 The vegetables and fruit are deliciously fresh, and sometimes hours are spent in preparing meals.
 There are many dough-like dishes (e.g.. banku and fufu), spicy fish stews, and sometimes chicken or goat.

 At the foster home, there were two outdoor classrooms where I tried to teach between 20 and 30 children of primary school age who had an attention span of about two minutes.
 I used songs and games, pictures and actions, but it was very difficult to even get them to be quiet.
 When the school holidays started, we had more informal activities, and I took my flute to play along with their drums.
 The children were adorable.

 The important thing was to give them love and attention.